 Individuals suffering from heroin addiction and drug abuse may have tightly constricted pupils.
 Their pupils will not respond to low light, impairing vision.
 In addition, the constriction of the blood vessels can lead to loss of vision or blurred vision.

 Addiction and drug abuse that results in intravenous drug use have significant impacts on the body.
 Just as the drug is easily absorbed, so are the other chemicals in the drug.
 Cutting agents, like talc, or chalk can deposit in the body, especially in the eyes.

 These substances do not easily dissolve in the body.
 Deposits that form in the retina, which acts like “film” in the eyes camera can not only distort the image like a deposit on film would, but also the loss of vision.
 Large deposits or particles that collect on the retina can block circulation in the tissue, causing rapid and severe blurred vision.

 Addiction and drug abuse are treatable and many people live healthy sober lives after rehab.
 The human body begins to heal the moment the substance abuse stops, so it is never too late to start a sober lifestyle.
 If you or someone you love is suffering from drug abuse, dependency or addiction, please call us today at 1-877-380-9777.

 Our counselors can help you deal with physical, emotional and psychological consequences of your drug abuse.
-Drug abuse treatment is effective, safe and has helped many men reclaim their lives and lead a life of sobrierty.
-Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse issues.
+Drug abuse treatment is effective, safe and has helped many men reclaim their lives and lead a life of sobriety.
+Destination Hope is a full-service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse issues.